dsc-courses/dsc80-2023-wi/project3.md

 - What types of food tend to have the most calories?
 - What types of food tend to have a higher average rating?
 - What types of food tend to be healthier (i.e. more protein, fewer carbs)?
-- Do longer cooking time have an effect on the average rating?
+- TODO longer cooking time have an effect on the average rating?

 There are a lot of other questions that can be asked from this data, so be creative!
 You are not limited to the sample questions above.